Ibsciss/zend-soap-service-provider/README.md

 There is two minor change beetween the original `\Zend\Soap` package and the `ZendSoapServiceProvider` provided packages :

-## In `\Zend\Soap\Client\DotNet`
+### In `\Zend\Soap\Client\DotNet`

 A condition is added in the `_preProcessResult` method: the dotNet soap implementation send the result in a `[LastRequest]Result` xml node, so the DotNet _preProcessResult return directly this node.

-But in some case, when the method don't return anythings and if this is not define in the ws defition (wsdl for example), this behavior can rise an notice error because the searched node does not exists.
+But in some case, when the method return anythings and if this behavior is not defined in the ws defition (wsdl for example), this behavior can rise an notice error because the searched node does not exists.

 So the serviceProvider extends the `DotNet` class to add a `exists` condition on the `[LastRequest]Result` xml node to avoid this error.

-## In `\Zend\Soap\Server`
+### In `\Zend\Soap\Server`

 When an exception is raised in your code the `\Zend\Soap\Server` catch it and check if this is an authorized exception.
-If not, and for security reason, it send an "Unknow error" messag wich is annoying during developpment.
+If not, and for security reason, it send an "Unknow error" messag.
+And if in production its a sane behavior, its really annoying during developpment & tests process.

-So the serviceProvider extends the `Server` class to add a `debugMode` wich is automatically activated when the silex `debug` options is `true` (manual enable/disable debug mode is provide with the `setDebugMode($boolean)` server method).
+So the serviceProvider extends the `Server` class to add a `debugMode` method wich is automatically activated when the silex `debug` options is `true` (manual enable/disable debug mode is provide with the `setDebugMode($boolean)` server method).
 Example :

 ```php
 //enable: